 (x) a schedule showing the projected capital structure including the methods of financing the construction and operation of the utility until the utility reaches 80 percent % of the design capacity of the system.

-(2) The base facility and usage rate structure (as defined in Rule 25-30.437(7), F.A.C.) shall be utilized for metered service, unless an alternative rate structure is supported by the (3) A return on common equity shall be established using the current equity leverage formula established by order of this Commission pursuant to section 367.081(4), F.S., unless there is competent substantial evidence supporting the use of a different return on common equity.
+(2) The base facility and usage rate structure (as defined in Rule 25-30.437(7), F.A.C.) shall be utilized for metered service, unless an alternative rate structure is supported by the record of the proceeding applicant and authorized by the Commission.

+(3) A return on common equity shall be established using the current equity leverage formula established by order of this Commission pursuant to section 367.081(4), F.S., unless there is competent substantial evidence supporting the use of a different return on common equity.

 (4) Utilities obtaining initial certificates pursuant to this rule are authorized to accrue allowance for funds used during construction (AFUDC) for projects found eligible pursuant to Rule 25-30.116(1), F.A.C.